Taking action: introducing the youth homeowner awards 2025

 INSPIRED BY ACTION: EXAMPLES OF COMMUNITIES FIGHTING BACK

-If you’re curious about what our campaigning collective might look like and the kinds of actions we could take, here are some examples of other collectives that have done vital work:
+If you’re curious about what inspired our campaigning collective to take action here are some examples of other collectives that provided inspiration:

 These examples showcase how communities have harnessed the power of collective action to fight housing injustice and poverty: